 St. Stephen’s Day

-In Britain, Boxing Day is also known by the name St. Stephen’s Day.
+In Britain, Boxing Day is also known as the Christian feast day, St. Stephen’s Day.
 Stephen, a man “possessing great wisdom and full of the Spirit,” was the first Christian martyr as recorded in Chapter 7 of the Book of the Acts of The Apostles in the Bible.
 He was one of the first deacons or ministers of the early church, serving table to the Hellenistic (non-Jewish) widows of the church who were being neglected.